TelemetryDeck/KotlinSDK/README.md

 If the user passes in a dictionary of String keys and String values, this dictionary should be appended to the default payload.
 If duplicate keys are present, the user's values should take precedent and overwrite the default values.

+### Session ID: `sessionID`

+Clients are encouraged to pass on a session ID, which should stay the same until the session ends.
+What defines a session might be different depending on various circumstances.
+In an app, it should usually be until the app enters the background, or is closed.
+On a website, a cookie that stays until the browser window is closed might be the correct approach.

+### Optional Generation Date: `receivedAt`

+The signal JSON can optionally include a date parameter `receivedAt`, which should contain the point in time the signal was generated, in ISO 8601 format with time zone.
+If this parameter is not present, or set to null, the server will use the point in time the Signal was received.
+This feature can be used to cache up signals when no network connection is present.
+When in doubt, default to not setting the `receivedAt` parameter.

 ### Signal JSON

 Here is an example signal: